The Living Legacy Project - Celia Haig-Brown

-The Museum at Campbell River is pleased to announce an exciting new project for the fall of 2024.
+The Museum at Campbell River is pleased to announce an exciting new project.
 Entitled the ‘Living Legacy Project’, this 5 month initiative will replace the annual Haig-Brown Writer-in-Residence Program for one year.

 The residency entails spending the winter months (or a portion thereof) living in the Haig-Brown Heritage House.